Always Remember Us This Way: Recording and composition

 "Always Remember Us This Way" was recorded immediately after the songwriters finished composing it.
 They also provided backing vocals as Gaga recorded her vocals in the studio.
 Cobb said, "It was pure magic when that went down and you can hear it in the film—the energy and the excitement that was happening.
 It's amazing to hear that kind of voice come through headphones."
 Lindsey, who had previously collaborated with Gaga on her fifth studio album, Joanne (2016), recalled that the singer had imbibed in the character of Ally she was playing in the film completely.
 "She was living in the hurt and ache of Ally losing the love of her life.
 We all just wanted to hug her.
 She was so broken up and in so much raw pain," Lindsey added.
 McKenna described the songwriting as a powerful moment because the lyrics made them all tearful, and they decided that if "Maybe It's Time" was Cooper's character Jackson's song, then "Always Remember Us This Way" belonged with Ally.

 According to Cobb it was magical when "[Gaga] got in the vocal booth on the microphone and the writers were in the control room.
 I was playing with the band, and it just happened.
 Her voice was as big as the house.
 All of us had goosebumps.
 That happens very seldomly."
 The song is a piano-driven country ballad, which is "pushed along" by Gaga's raw, powerful vocals.
+It was inspired by the music of the 1970s.
 Following the first verse being on piano, the guitars and drums kick in from the second verse and Gaga's vocals build up to the final chorus uttering the lines, "When the sun goes down/ And the band won't play/ I'll always remember us this way".
 The song is composed in the time signature of common time and is performed in the key of A minor with a slow tempo of 65 beats per minute.
 It follows a chord progression of Am–F–C–G, and the vocals span from G3 to E5.